LucasDueh/Ethereum-Logging-Tool/README.md

 License: MIT Licence Agreement.
 Details can be found [LICENSE.md](https://github.com/TU-ADSP/Blockchain-Logging-Framework)

-The Ethereum Logging Tool deploys an <a href="https://github.com/LucasDueh/Blockchain-Logging-Framework">extension of the Blockchain Logging Framework</a> that additionally supports the extraction of decoded transaction input data.
-It also allows the invocation of public member queries for arbitrary block numbers, in particular, for `currentBlockNumber-1`, to access the state previous to the currently examined block.
+The Ethereum Logging Tool deploys an <a href="https://github.com/LucasDueh/Blockchain-Logging-Framework">extension of the Blockchain Logging Framework</a> that additionally supports the extraction of input and output data related to message calls.
 </p>

 ## Electron React Boilerplate